 Women’s suffrage, criminal cops, a skier’s paradise and really big fences.
-Here’s 10 obscure and ‘fascinating’ facts about our beloved Australia that we need to share with the world.
+Here’s 10 obscure and ‘fascinating’ facts about Australia, our beloved country, that we need to share with the world.

 1: Where women come second and ballots are secret

 Australia was the second country in the world to allow women to vote.
 It was actually New Zealand that was the first to allow their women-folk this honour.

 Something we all take for granted in voting nowadays – voting anonymously or ‘the secret ballot’ – was first put into practical application by the Australian colonies, back in the mid 19th century.
 It became known as the ‘Australian Ballot’.
 Of course, it was the Greeks who really invented it back in the late BC’s… but, y’know. we’ll claim it.

 Before 1902 it was illegal in Australia to swim at the beach during the day.
 The decidedly progressive move to allow daytime bathing led directly in the following years to the mass uptake of freestyle swimming, aka the Australian Crawl, and many Olympic gold medals and ultimately to the formation of legendary 80s Australian rock band, Australian Crawl.
 Fact (citation needed).

 Before the arrival of humans, Australia was home to megafauna: three metre tall kangaroos, seven metre long goannas, horse-sized ducks, and a marsupial lion the size of a leopard.

 And then the humans arrived on the scene and chucked them on the barbie.
 Good-bye mega Oz.

 4: Yes, it DOES bloody snow in Australia.
 More than Switzerland